louisbichard/notes/Revision/Cryptography/exam-questions.md

 * Some marks awarded for additional revision
 * No questions regarding port sniffers and scanners in this year

+# Past paper - 2009

+### Decribe the one-time pad encryption and discuss its security (6 marks)

+### Bob is setting up his keys for RSA cryptosystem.
+He has computed his keys as (e = 21, n = 187) for the public key and (d = 62, p = 11, q = 17) for the private key.
+Is this a correct key pair?
+Justify your answer.
+You can use any method you want for checking whether the keys are correct.
+If they are not, you do not need to produce alternative correct keys.
+(7 marks)

+###Bob is using the RSA public key (e = 21, n = 187) and the correct corresponding private key for singing.
+Alice receives an unecrypted document M with a digital signature having the value 5.
+Alice is told that the message is signed by Bob.
+Explain how Alice will verify the signature, knowing that when applying the hash function to M, the hash code obtained is 82.
+For full marks use the square and multiply method where appropriate.
+(7 marks)

 #Symmetric key cryptosystems

 ###Describe the general structure of a symmetric cryptographic system.
 Describe the general structure of a public key cryptography system.
 Compare the two types of systems, discussing the advantages and disadvantages and discuss how the two systems can be combined.